Lakers vs. Spurs Player Props Betting Odds

 |3PM

-- The 17.5 points prop total set for Keldon Johnson on Wednesday is 0.8 more than his scoring average on the season (16.7).
+- The 17.5-point total set for Keldon Johnson on Friday is 0.3 more points than his season scoring average.

-- He has averaged 6.5 rebounds per game, the same as his prop bet for Wednesday.

-- Johnson has averaged four assists per game, 0.5 more than Wednesday's assist over/under (3.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.